ayojs/ayo/doc/api/errors.md

 <a id="ERR_WORKER_UNSERIALIZABLE_ERROR"></a>
 ### ERR_WORKER_UNSERIALIZABLE_ERROR

-Used when all attempts at serializing an uncaught exception from a fail.
+Used when all attempts at serializing an uncaught exception from a worker fail.

 <a id="ERR_WORKER_UNSUPPORTED_EXTENSION"></a>
 ### ERR_WORKER_UNSUPPORTED_EXTENSION